akras14/alexkras.com/posts/git-itermidiate-tips/git-tips.md

 ## 15. Stash only some files
 **Sample** `git stash —keep-index` or `git stash -p`

 If you don't yet know what `git stash` does, it simply puts all your unsaved changes on a "git stack" of sorts.
 Then at a later time you can do `git stash pop` and your changes will be re-applied.
 You can also do `git stash list` to see all your stashed changes.
-Take a look at `man git stash` for more options.
+Take a look at `man git-stash` for more options.

 One limitation of regular `git stash` is that it will stash all of the files at once.
 And sometimes it is handy to only stash some of the file, and keep the rest in your working tree.